-Classroom boredom often preys on students in science classes due to the fact that students have to learn science in the most illogical way: repeating what written in science book to memorize it without actual understanding of the subject.
+Classroom boredom often preys on students in science classes due to the fact that students have to learn science in the most illogical way: repeating what written in a science book to memorize it without actual understanding of the subject.
 Nevertheless, you can still be the teacher of the year if you know what it takes to ignite hearts for science: teaching aids for science.

 The need and importance of teaching aids for science